dvidelabs/flatcc/README.md

     }

-To verify a buffer with no identifier, or to ignore a different identifier, use a null identifier as argument to:
+To verify a buffer with no identifier, or to ignore a different identifier, use the `_with_identifier` version of the verifier with a null identifier:

     char *identifier = 0;